square2digital/S2Search/README.md

 # Overview

 > An Enterprise Search platform designed for the Automotive Industry which provides a modern and responsive search experience for your Vehicle Stock.
-Supports both Elastic and Azure Cognitive Services and can be integrated with an existing application.
+Supports both Elastic and Azure Cognitive Services and can be integrated with any existing application.

 ---